We never know the depth nor width of the roots of an old tree, until we start digging.

-Recently, just before the Centre Block was closed in January 2019 for 10 – 15 years, I took some photos with my phone; photos of carvings in the marble which abound in the Centre Block.
+Recently, just before the Centre Block was closed in January 2019 for 10 – 15 years of renovations, I took some photos with my phone – photos of carvings in the marble which abound in the Centre Block.
 I had long been curious about them, and because this building would be closed for so may years, I seized the opportunity to ‘snap away’ at things above eye level.
+I took a photo of the marble frieze (first picture above) which represents a part of Canadian History that has not been told.

 Coming from the West Indies (now a proud Canadian), ALL of the Canadian History I have read and taught, began with Samuel de Champlain in New France.
 So when I examined this photo above, I was pleasantly surprised to find a number of things: